rizac/me-compute/README.md

 (included in this package) into a custom SQLite or Postgres database (in this case, the database has to be setup beforehand).

-Once downloaded, events within a customizable time window and their data can be fetched from the database in order to compute each event Me (Me = mean of all stations energy magnitudes in the 5th-95th percentiles).
+Once downloaded, events and data within a customizable time window can be fetched from the database in order to compute each event Me (Me = mean of all stations energy magnitudes in the 5th-95th percentiles).
 The computed Me are available in several formats: CSV, HDF, HTML and QuakeMl (see Usage below for details)